Students enjoy enhancing skills and learning new ones in these enriching afterschool programs.

 - MUN meets 2 times a month (usually the 2nd and 4th Thursdays, final schedule TBD).
 Meetings will begin in September.

 The RoboKnights Team is open to students interested in being a part of a LEGO robotics team and learning about robotics, project development, and project presentation.
-If you are interested or have questions, please contact one of the coaches listed above.
+There are a limited number of spots on the team, and students must fill out an interest form if they want to participate (email Mrs. Zinn for more information).
 The cost is $100.

 - The season runs from August to January (Note: The team could continue work into February if they are successful in competition and qualify for the State tournament.)